Making money while you sleep has a beautiful ring to it.

 4. Try Affiliate Marketing

 Affiliate marketing is where you get paid a fee for referring new customers to brands.
-So for example, if you have a site like Kayak.com that compares prices, you can earn a commission for referring customers to existing brands.

 5. Run a Site with Display Ads

 Affiliate marketing isn’t the only way to make money online.
 Some websites sell digital products.
 But most common is to rely on advertising revenue as their primary source of building a passive income.

 If you’ve spent any amount of time on significant sites like ESPN, The Weather Channel, Google, etc., then you’ve seen lots of advertisements on them.
 If you don’t remember seeing ads, then you either have a formidable adblocker, or you’ve learned to ignore them.
 Nice!

 As you can imagine, these sites have ads on display because they get handsomely rewarded for doing so.
 The key to generating income in this way is to have a website with a lot of users.
 There is a strong correlation between the number of eyeballs on your website and the amount of income you’ll make.
 Easy enough to understand.

 If you have a friend with an old site that they never use, it might be worth acquiring it if they have traffic.
 Adding ads to a website is super simple, and you could start earning some passive income quickly.